Conservation groups

 QEII Daniel Park logo

-Daniel Park (RG28 7LS) is a 5-hectare, Queen Elizabeth II Fields in Trust, multiple-use public amenity in Whitchurch.
-Once agricultural land, the Park is now largely managed for biodiversity, but also contains a skatepark, BMX track, kickabout and picnicking areas, and a community orchard.
+Daniel Park is a 5-hectare, Queen Elizabeth II Fields in Trust, multiple-use public amenity in Whitchurch.
+Once agricultural land, the park is now largely managed for biodiversity, but also contains a skatepark, BMX track, kickabout and picnicking areas, and a community orchard.
 Since reseeding in 2008 the meadow areas have become home to many species of wildflowers, grasses, fungi, insects, mammals and birds, and are particularly popular with field voles which, in turn, attract predators such as kestrels and owls.

 The Friends group is open to all who want to enjoy the benefits of fresh air and exercise and perhaps to learn more about conservation and wildlife.
 There is no joining fee and no previous experience of conservation work is needed.

-Autumn, winter and early spring working parties take place generally once every four to six weeks on a Sunday for a few hours; visit the Friends of Daniel Park Facebook page for details of upcoming events.
+The group meet between September and March generally once every four to six weeks on a Sunday for a few hours.
 Work includes hedgerow and tree maintenance, community orchard maintenance, keeping meadow areas clear of invading scrub and preparing areas to encourage wildlife.
-Tools and instruction will be provided.
+Tools and instruction are provided.

-For further information please e-mail friendsqeiidanielpark@gmail.com, or visit the Friends of QEII Daniel Park Whitchurch Facebook page.
+For further information please e-mail friendsqeiidanielpark@outlook.com or visit the Friends of QEII Daniel Park Whitchurch Facebook page for details of upcoming events.

 Friends of Wigmore Heath